Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/visualization/chart-types.md

 **Use cases:**
 - Tracking KPIs over time
+- Comparing KPIs with past performance
 - Comparing performance across different segments

 ![Line Chart](../assets/line-chart.png)

 To create a line chart:
-1. Select your KPI
+1. Click on a Line Chart and select your KPI
-2. Choose 'Date' as your X-axis
+2. That's it
 3. (Optional) Add segments or groups

 ## Bar Chart